Creating a Script Plugin

 If you have modified compiled code or the YAML configuration file, you will need to reinstall the script plugin.
 Run

 atlas-mvn package.
 Quick Reload should notice the updated jar and install the plugin.

 If you have disabled Quick Reload, use

-mvn package will create a plugin jar that you can install like any other plugin.
-This will be in the target directory.
+atlas-mvn package will creating a plugin jar that you can install like any other plugin.

 See also Running Tests from your IDE.

-There are some limitations with creating a Script Plugin.
-Please give us feedback as this is a new feature.
+There are some problems with this at the moment, please give us feedback as this is a new feature.

-If you disable or uninstall ScriptRunner, your script plugin will be disabled.
-It won’t be enabled automatically when you re-enable ScriptRunner.
+If you disable ScriptRunner plugin your script plugin will be disabled, and won’t be enabled automatically when you re-enable ScriptRunner